Goto, Nagasaki · Ikejime · Never Frozen

 Otoro (大トロ) comes from the lower belly, carrying the highest fat content — heavy marbling, a melt-in-mouth texture, and a rich, buttery, lingering flavor.
 Chutoro (中トロ) comes from the upper belly and the area near the back — moderate fat content that balances richness and the clean, direct umami of lean muscle.
 Harakami sits at the transitional border.
 Neither is universally "better" — they are different expressions of the same fish, and the right choice depends on what you are looking for.

 Sashimi DC at 1608 14th St NW, Lower Level (inside Rice Market) carries Otoro weekly from Goto, Nagasaki — Ikejime-processed, never CO-treated, same-day DC pickup or delivery.
-Jabara, marbling Otoro, and Kamatoro are available weekly from the Harakami belly block and collar.
+Jabara, marbling Otoro, and Kama are available weekly from the Harakami belly block and collar.
 If you have a preference for the fattier Jabara edge versus the finer marbling inner cuts, let us know at pickup Order at shop.sashimidc.com or visit daily 11:30 am – 8:00 pm.

-Kamatoro, Jabara, Harakami, and standard Otoro — available for same-day pickup or delivery in Washington DC, Maryland, and Virginia.
+Kama, Jabara, Harakami, and standard Otoro — available for same-day pickup or delivery in Washington DC, Maryland, and Virginia.

 (202) 234-2737 · Daily 11:30 am – 8:00 pm